 We know Direct Debits can sometimes be confusing.
 That's why we've put together an easy-to-follow guide, to help you understand exactly how Direct Debits work.

-If you have a high energy bill and you don’t think you’ll be able to pay it, you can arrange to set up a payment plan with your supplier.
+If you don’t think you’ll be able to pay your energy bill, you can arrange to set up a payment plan with your supplier.
 Find out more about what to do if you’re struggling to pay your bill.

 One other option is to have a prepayment meter installed.
 You can pay off any negative balance gradually, while paying for your current energy use, too.

 If you're an OVO member and you're worried about your bills or you're struggling financially, please get in touch with us – we're here to support you.
 Our dedicated team is available on 0330 303 5063 (Monday to Friday, 8am-6pm) and we’ll work through this with you.